mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/security.rst

 **Encryption**

 Encryption is required for many security use cases.
-The |p_amr|
-platform supports the common encryption algorithms like AES or RSA in hardware.
+The Autonomous Mobile Robot platform supports the common encryption algorithms like AES or RSA in hardware.
 This increases the encryption/decryption performance and the security level.
 Typical use cases are the encryption of